“It’s so beautiful, it makes me want to cry.”

 A Low-Tech Journey to the Present

 Train travel was once the height of technology.
 Now, it’s almost an antidote to it.
-Because most of the journey is so remote, Wi-Fi can be spotty.
-Even the way we follow our progression is decidedly low-tech: A newspaper in each seat-back pocket tells the story of the route and offers maps and stories tied to the mile markers visible every so often out the window.
+Because most of the journey is so remote, Wi-Fi is spotty.
+Even the way we follow our progression is decidedly low-tech: A newspaper in each seat-back pocket tells the story of the route and offers maps and history tied to the mile markers visible every so often out the window.
 Within a few hours of departure, smartphones mostly disappear.

 Bathed in cool sunlight, each moment offering a new view from my seat, I remember something I didn’t realize I’d forgotten: a time when living in the present was second nature.
-In the absence of portable screens, doing so was really the only option.
+In the absence of portable screens, it was the only option.
 And on the Rocky Mountaineer, the present is expansive, and has been here all along.

 I head down to the outside viewing area and discover the woman who wanted to cry in the face of all this grandeur standing at her post again, this time looking out across a blanket of forest that tumbles to the banks of a rapids-studded river.
 It’s not just the two of us out here this time, but she nods to me and makes space at the rail.
 I stand and watch, the silky spring air a blanket wrapping itself around me, the rapids churning below.
 And then, it happens: An osmosis of vision.
 Transfixed by the tumble of water against smooth stones, my eyes give back to nature.